 I am going to admit publicly that I am one of the many that start playing Christmas music in November.
 However, I am well aware that not everyone shares my enthusiasm for holiday tunes (for instance, if I look over and my husband has crazy eyes, I know it’s probably time to put on something else, ha).
 I’ve created two playlists in Apple music that have a nice mix of both holiday and ‘regular’ music, and if you subscribe to Apple music you can listen, too!
 (Also, this isn’t sponsored by Apple music, I just use it a lot.)
 The first one is called Ease Into Christmas, and you can listen here.
 The second is called Ease Into Christmas: Jazz + Classics Edition, and you can listen to that here.
 I add to both playlists frequently, so you might not always get the same thing twice; you’ve been warned.
 I also have a playlist started that is just straight Christmas music (if you are ready to take the plunge) and that one is called Christmas Fun.
 (If you don’t have Apple music, I do have some playlists over on Spotify as well: Holiday Mix 2016, Quiet Holiday, and Classic Christmas.)

-This is adapted from several favorite pumpkin pie recipes, but the main two it is borrowed from is Yossy’s Winter Luxury Pie from her beautiful book Sweeter Off The Vine, and Cook’s Illustrated’s Pumpkin Pie from Baking Book.
+This is adapted from several favorite pumpkin pie recipes, but the main two it is borrowed from is Yossy’s Winter Luxury Pie from her beautiful book Sweeter Off The Vine (affiliate link), and Cook’s Illustrated’s Pumpkin Pie from Baking Book (affiliate link).

 A few notes: If you use a deep 9-inch pie pan, the filling fits perfectly; if you use a shallower pan, you may have to omit 1/2 cup of the filling (Yossy has a note in her book that you can bake any extra filling alongside the pie in a buttered ramekin until it puffs slightly in the center.
 I haven’t tried this tip, but – genius.).
 If you don’t want to use crème fraîche (it will add a subtle tang of flavor), you replace it with whole milk instead (so one cup whole milk total).
 I decorated the cake with whipped cream and roasted pepitas.
 Everyone told me how beautiful the pepitas looked and then picked them all off when eating the pie, so I might omit them this year.
 But I personally like the crunch they give.